Dogs can get limp tail, or limber tail, from too much swimming

 Or maybe you haven't notices, but it's something you want to keep an eye on — it’s always good to be in the know.
-Fetch by The Dodo’s on-staff veterinarian, Dr. Aliya McCullough, is here to explain the ins-and-outs of limp tail, aka limber tail.
+Fetch’s on-staff veterinarian, Dr. Aliya McCullough, is here to explain the ins-and-outs of limp tail, aka limber tail.

 What causes a limber tail in dogs?

 According to Dr. McCullough, the cause of limber tail, or caudal myopathy syndrome, isn’t fully known, but it usually happens after a dog uses their tail a lot.
 “It’s thought to be a type of compartment syndrome in which there’s increased pressure from swelling or blood flow in a non-expandable space, like a muscle,” she adds.

 Certain breeds, like young, large-breed, working dogs, are more susceptible to limber tail, Dr. McCullough says.
 So pay attention to your pup’s tail if you’re a parent to a Labrador Retriever, English Pointers, German Shepherds, beagles, Golden Retrievers or Dalmatians.

 This condition is also called “cold tail,” “dead tail” or “swimmer’s tail,” she adds.

 What are the symptoms of a limber tail?